indexebusiness/docs/admin/source/chapter05.rst

 6.2 Files and Folder Permission
 *********************************

-If your files and folders are on a file server in the same Local Area Network (LAN) as the CentreStack server, the best way to manage file and folder permission is to delegate it 100% to the NTFS permission.
+If your files and folders are on a file server in the same Local Area Network (LAN) as the |prodname| server, the best way to manage file and folder permission is to delegate it 100% to the NTFS permission.
 In the "Storage Manager", when attach local storage, there is an option "Always access the storage using logon user identity", This option can be used to delegate file/folder permission check directly to NTFS.

 .. figure:: _static/image105.png
     :align: center

     FILE AND FOLDER PERMISSIONS SETTINGS

 If you are not using native NTFS permission.
-For example, you are on cloud storage services such as Amazon S3 or OpenStack Swift, you can use CentreStack folder permission.
+For example, you are on cloud storage services such as Amazon S3 or OpenStack Swift, you can use |prodname| folder permission.

 .. figure:: _static/image_s6_2_02.png
     :align: center